-The fortified village of St Paul de Vence is quite small.
-It takes only a few minutes to cross the village from side to side but you can spend a beautiful day discovering the fantastic views of the ramparts, the architecture of the houses, the different squares, the amazing art galleries, the museums and take the time to have a delicious french lunch in one of the best restaurants.
+The village is quite small; it takes only a few minutes to cross from one side to the other, but you can spend a full day here discovering the fantastic views off the ramparts, the medieval architecture, amazing and numerous art galleries, museums, and some excellent restaurants.

-To continue your visit, you can go to Vence which is the neighboring village of Saint Paul de Vence.
-It is the chic village in the hinterland of Nice.
-The town is located at the foot of Baous, between three rivers and there springs two sources.
-A little piece of paradise that has seduced for many centuries.
+To continue your visit, you can go to Vence, a chic village in the hinterlands and next to St. Paul de Vence.
+The town is located at the foot of enormous boulders called Baous and at the confluence of three rivers.
+It’s a little piece of paradise that has seduced many for centuries.

-Away from the glitter of the Côte d’Azur, Vence has attracted many renowned artists who drew their inspiration quietly: Marc Chagall or Henri Matisse who built the famous Chapel of the Rosary.
-Today, workshops and artists’ galleries are still present in Vence.
+Away from the glitter of the Côte d’Azur, Vence has attracted many renowned artists who quietly drew their inspiration here, like Marc Chagall, or Henri Matisse who built the famous Chapel of the Rosary.
+Today, workshops and artists’ galleries are present throughout Vence.

 local guide tips

 - Wander through the streets of the village and drop in to some of the many art galleries.

 - The village is a great place to eat because there are many great little restaurants .
 Eat lunch at the famous Colombe D’or restaurant.

 - After visiting the village, head to The Fondation Maeght art gallery set in beautiful gardens and contains one of the biggest 20th-century art collections in Europe.